 In 1862 Colt upgraded its line of pocket pistols to the more potent .36-caliber Navy.
 The 1862 New Model Pocket Revolver, or Pocket Navy, retained the octagon barrel and hinged loading lever of the larger 1851 Navy, while the 1862 New Model Police is a miniature of the 1860 Army, with fluted cylinder, streamlined round barrel and "creeping" loading lever.
 These were Colt's last cap and ball revolvers, and their designs were adapted to cartridge ammunition, both as conversions and new-fashioned guns.

-Specifications - .36 caliber 5 shot - 5 1/2" or 6 1/2" Barrel with 7 groves and a left twist - forged steel color case hardened frame with steel back strap and brass trigger guard and a one piece Walnut grip.
+Specifications - .36 caliber 5 shot - 5 1/2" or 6 1/2" Barrel with 7 groves and a left twist - forged steel color case hardened frame with brass back strap and brass trigger guard and a one piece Walnut grip.
 Weighs 1.68 lbs.
 Pocket/1.59 lbs.
 Police

 Description